Vallahar/TW_RandomBookQuote/README.md

 Programmed in python using tweepy.

-**Important:** To run the script, one has first to activate the virtual environment typing `source ./venv/bin/activate`
+**Important:** To run the script, one has first to activate the virtual environment typing `source ./venv/bin/activate`.

-Then just executing
+Then just executing `python script.py` will do.

-`python script.py`
-Otherwise, the tweepy module might not be recognized.
+Otherwise, the `tweepy` module might not be recognized.

 ## Logic for the extraction
 * One of the 4 source files is selected.
 They have been generated from the original text.